 Researchers can request use of the data collected by the NAR.
 Our research data are pseudonimized, annotated and stored in a database separate from participants’ contact details.
 For a non-exhaustive list of recent publications with NAR-data visit the page 'Wetenschappelijke publicaties NAR'.

 We collect information on, amongst others, the following domains:

 Researchers who want to collaborate with the Netherlands Autism Register can fill out this form and contact the NAR via firstname.lastname@example.org.
 Your data request will be reviewed by the NAR-team.
 Once the NAR-team has reviewed your request (typically within 2 weeks) you will be informed of the outcome.
 If the request is not approved, you may be requested to revise the proposal and resubmit.

 Once your data request is approved, you will be asked to sign a data sharing agreement (DSA).
 Once we receive your signed data sharing agreement, data management will prepare your dataset.
 A typical data request takes approximately 2 weeks to prepare.
-If your request is particularly complex, more time may be needed.
+If your request is particularly complex or if your request comes at a very busy time, more time may be needed.
 If this is the case, you will be informed of this by NAR data management.